k-nuth/docs/content/developer_guide/restapi/tutorials.md

 ### Reading the N most recent Memo posts

-Now that we can tell if a transaction is Memo or not, we can use the Bitprim API to traverse the blockchain and scrape them.
+Now that we can tell if a transaction is Memo or not, we can use the Knuth API to traverse the blockchain and scrape them.
 Suppose we want the N most recent posts.
 First, we need to know the current BCH blockchain height.
 This can be done using the [GetSyncStatus method](https://k-nuth.github.io/docfx/restapi/bitprim-api.html#bitprim_v1_GetSyncStatus).
 A sample output of this command would look this way:

 ```